What is a business line of credit and how does it work?

 What is a business line of credit?

 A business line of credit can give you access to cash just when you need it, but as with any financing option, the details matter.
-Here are the things every business owner should understand.
+Here are some things every business owner should understand.

 As you use the funds, interest starts accruing only on the amount withdrawn.
 For example, if you use $10,000 for renovations, then you pay interest only on that amount and still have access to the remaining $40,000 if you need it.
 As you pay down the $10,000 of principal, you free up that amount of credit to borrow again.